ucsb-cs56-webapps/ucsb-cs56-gauchogains/cs56/m18/README.md

 MONGODB_PORT=dbport
 ```

-dbuser: database user created under the Users tab within the database on mLab.
+* dbuser: database user created under the Users tab within the database on mLab
-dbpassword: the corresponding password (not your mLab password).
+* dbpassword: the corresponding password (not your mLab password)
-dbmname: the name following the final '/' at the end of the MongoDB URI
+* dbmname: the name following the final '/' at the end of the MongoDB URI
-dbhosturl: the url between '@' and ':'.
+* dbhosturl: the url between '@' and ':'
-dbport: the port number following  the host url.
+* dbport: the port number following  the host url

 To deploy locally run the commands:
 ```